RamblingMadMan/ilang-types/README.md

 ## Type Conversion

-This is the process of converting a value from one group to a non-related group
+This is the process of converting a value from one group to a non-related group.